Exporting to PowerPoint 2: How to Create PowerPoint Reports in Displayr

 Step 4: Export to PowerPoint

-- In the Ribbon go to Export > Document > PowerPoint > Create new document > Export.
+- Select Publish > Export Pages > PowerPoint > Create new document > Export.

 Displayr will export the page as a PowerPoint document placing each page of the Displayr document on an individual slide.
 In this case, I have exported only one page, resulting in one PowerPoint slide.
 The slide consists of the text box and three editable charts.